societe-generale/github-crawler/README.md

 }
 ```

-- add your own config or classes.
-All Spring Boot @Component classes will be loaded : if you add your own, implementing the recognized interfaces for output or parsing, then Spring Boot will use them !
+- add your own config or classes, the Spring Boot way : if you add your own, implementing the recognized interfaces for output or parsing, then Spring Boot will use them !
 see [here](https://github.com/vincent-fuchs/my-custom-github-crawler/blob/ec7ed9a74f91b31794b8a0afb1196553434b1567/src/main/java/com/github/vincent_fuchs/output/CustomOutput.java) or [here](https://github.com/vincent-fuchs/my-custom-github-crawler/blob/ec7ed9a74f91b31794b8a0afb1196553434b1567/src/main/java/com/github/vincent_fuchs/parsers/MyOwnParser.java) for examples